Self-gravitating baryonic tubes supported by $\pi$- and $\omega$-mesons and its flat limit

 \section{Abstract}

-In this paper, we construct self-gravitating topological solitons in the $SU(N)$ Einstein non-linear sigma model coupled to $\omega$-vector-mesons in $D=4$ space-time dimensions.
-These solutions represent tube-like configurations free of curvature singularities and possess a non-vanishing topological charge identified as the baryon number.
-We show that, using the maximal embedding Ansatz of $SU(2)$ into $SU(N)$ in the exponential representation, the tubes can be constructed for arbitrary values of the flavor number, $N$, with the topological charge being proportional to this number.
-The flat limit of this solution, which corresponds to an array of baryonic tubes in a finite volume, is analyzed in detail.
-Remarkably, although the energy of the solitons at a finite volume is an increasing function of $N$, the binding energy decreases as the number of flavors present in the theory increases, reaffirming that the inclusion of more than two flavors improves the predictions of the model.
+In this paper, we construct self-gravitating topological solitons in the $SU(N)$ Einstein non-linear sigma model coupled to $\omega$-vector mesons in four space-time dimensions.
+These solutions represent tube-like configurations free of curvature singularities, carrying a non-vanishing topological charge that is identified as the baryon number.
+We show that by employing the maximal embedding Ansatz of $SU(2)$ into $SU(N)$ in the exponential representation, these tubes can be constructed for an arbitrary number of flavors, $N$, with the topological charge scaling proportionally to this number.
+The flat-space limit of the solutions, corresponding to an array of baryonic tubes within a finite volume, is analyzed in detail.
+Remarkably, while the total energy of the solitons at a finite volume is an increasing function of $N$, the binding energy decreases as the number of flavors increases.
+This analysis reaffirms that the inclusion of more than two flavors to the model systematically improves the physical predictions.